Parameterized Problems Complete for Nondeterministic FPT time and Logarithmic Space: Preliminaries

-\begin{lemma} XNLP is a subset of XP. \end{lemma} \begin{proof} Using standard techniques, we can transform the non-deterministic algorithm to a deterministic algorithm that employs dynamic programming: tabulate all reachable configurations of the machine (a configuration is a tuple, consisting of the contents of the work tape, the state of the machine, and the position of the two headers).
+\begin{proof} Using standard techniques, we can transform the non-deterministic algorithm to a deterministic algorithm that employs dynamic programming: tabulate all reachable configurations of the machine --- a configuration is a tuple, consisting of the contents of the work tape, the state of the machine, and the position of the two headers.
 From a configuration, we can compute all configurations that can be reached in one step, and thus we can check if a configuration that has an accepting state can be reached.

 The number of such configurations is bounded by the product of a single exponential of the size of the work tape (i.e., at most $2^{f(k) \log n} = n^{f(k)}$ for some computable function $f$), the constant number of states of the machine, and the $O(f(k) \log n) \cdot n$ number of possible pairs of locations of the heads, and thus bounded by a function of the form $n^{g(k)}$ with $g$ a computable function. \end{proof}